-(a Did the Offeror provide copies of all federal, state and local monitoring reports, letters, and/or federal, state, and local certificates for the previous 18 months?
-YES or NO (b Monitoring reports, letters, and/or certificates are rated at least "satisfactory" or "pass" regarding performance.
+(a) Did the Offeror provide copies of all federal, state and local monitoring reports, letters, and/or federal, state, and local certificates for the previous 18 months?
+YES or NO (b) Monitoring reports, letters, and/or certificates are rated at least "satisfactory" or "pass" regarding performance.
 OR If any monitoring report completed for the previous 18 months was rated less than "satisfactory," the deficiencies were corrected as documented on the subsequent monitoring report, resulting in the subsequent report being rated "satisfactory."
-YES or NO SITE(S) AT WHICH SERVICES ARE PROVIDED: (a) Offeror's (and any proposed subcontractor) site(s) at which services will be provided is/are located in catchment area.
+YES or NO SITE(S) A AT WHICH SERVICES ARE PROVIDED: (a) Offeror's (and any proposed subcontractor) site(s) at which services will be provided is/are located in catchment area.
 YES or NO (b) Offeror has provided copies of applicable business and/or operating license(s).
-YES or NO (c Offeror has provided copies of compliance with all federal, state and local fire, safety, and health codes.
-YES or NO STAFF (UALIFICATIONS: (a Offeror (and any proposed subcontractor) meets all minimum staff requirements listed in Section C of the RFP. (b) The Offeror's Staff Qualifications Statement certified that no staff member(s) (including proposed subcontractor staff) providing services under this Agreement are under investigation for or charged with a criminal offense and/or under pretrial, probation, parole, YES or NO mandatory release or supervised release.
+YES or NO (c) Offeror has provided copies of compliance with all federal, state and local fire, safety, and health codes.
+YES or NO STAFF QUALIFICATIONS: (a) Offeror (and any proposed subcontractor) meets all minimum staff requirements listed in Section C of the RFP. (b) The Offeror's Staff Qualifications Statement certified that no staff member(s) (including proposed subcontractor staff) providing services under this Agreement are under investigation for or charged with a criminal offense and/or under pretrial, probation, parole, mandatory release or supervised release.
+YES or NO YES or NO no staff member(s) (including proposed subcontractor staff) providing services under this Agreement have been convicted of any sexual offense (including but not limited to child pornography offenses, child exploitation, sexual abuse, rape, or sexual assault) or are required under federal, state or local law to register on the Sexual Offender registry.